-Course Page for Spring 2016 - Smithka, Chris
+Course Page for Spring 2017 - Smithka, Chris

 The seminar will be taught in Madison by Chris Smithka and in Vladivostok by Professor Natalia Prisekina.
 There may also be lectures by visiting scholars from countries in East and Southeast Asia.
 The course will be offered for two credits.
 Due to the space limitations of the Cisco TelePresence Room, this course is capped at ten JD students and seven LLM-LI students.